Only grades A through F impact grade point average. The grading system used in evaluating a student’s work is as follows:

 Students who wish to appeal a grade have until the mid-point of the semester following the semester that the grade was issued.

 - For grades issued during the fall semester, the appeal must be made before the end of the eighth week of the spring semester.

 - For grades issued during the spring semester, the appeal must be made before the end of the sixth week of the summer term.

 - For grades issued during any summer session, the appeal must be made before the end of the eighth week of the fall semester.

 These appeals should be directed to the instructor who taught the course in question.
 Please refer to the current Grade Appeal Procedure in the UCM Student Handbook for information regarding this procedure.
 This policy is not for reviewing instances where a student has been accused of cheating, plagiarism, or other academic dishonesty.
 Also not covered by this policy are grievances based on discrimination.

-Undergraduate students returning to UCM after an absence of three (3) or more calendar years may request academic renewal of prior UCM coursework.
+Undergraduate students returning to UCM after an absence of three (3) or more calendar years to complete an undergraduate degree or certificate may request academic renewal of prior UCM coursework.
 The renewal can apply to multiple semesters and will affect only courses taken at UCM prior to the absence.
-The follow rules apply:
+The following rules apply:

 - Does not include transfer work.
 (There is a separate academic renewal policy for new transfer students at UCM.
 This policy can be found in the Admissions section of this catalog.)